-The University of Birmingham is a member of Realising Opportunities (RO), a unique collaborative partnership of research-intensive universities developing and delivering a national fair access scheme which promotes social and geographic mobility for students from under-represented groups.
-RO has a robust evaluation framework which incorporates contextual data, student aspirations and the longitudinal tracking of students through the HEAT database and UCAS.
+The University of Birmingham is a member of Realising Opportunities (RO), a unique collaborative partnership of research intensive universities developing and delivering a national fair access scheme which promotes social and geographic mobility for able students from under-represented groups.

-The award-winning Realising Opportunities Programme, developed through shared best practice, provides support for students through interventions designed to raise aspirations, develop skills and enable them to demonstrate their potential to succeed at a research-intensive university.
-These interventions are offered locally and nationally and include a National Student Conference, ongoing support and encouragement from a trained student mentor and an assessed academic element.
-Successful completion of RO will result in additional consideration given to applications through UCAS from all partner universities, and the potential for an alternative offer worth up to 40 UCAS points.
+The award-winning RO programme, developed through shared best practice, provides support for students through interventions designed to raise aspirations, develop skills and enable them to demonstrate their potential to succeed at a research intensive university.
+These interventions are offered locally and nationally and include a National Student Conference, ongoing support and encouragement from a trained student ementor and an assessed academic element.
+Successful completion of RO will result in additional consideration being given to applications through UCAS from all Partner universities, and the potential for an alternative offer where successful completion of RO is worth two A Level grades of equivalent.

-Each participating institution has committed future funds to ensure the on-going delivery of RO to 31st July 2019.
-For 2017/18 this will be a maximum of £37,000 per partner.
+Each participating institution has committed future funds to ensure the on-going delivery of RO to 31 July 2019.
+For 2018/2019 this will be a maximum of £38,000 per Partner.